Wisdom for Caring Well in Body, Mind, and Spirit

 Cultivating Kokoro

-In our fast-paced world, we often treat self-care like a checklist—separating our physical health from our mental and spiritual needs.
-But true wellness isn’t found in isolation; it lives in Kokoro, the profound Japanese concept that unites the heart, mind, and spirit into one indivisible essence.
+In the rush of daily life, we often treat self-care like a to-do list, checking off physical health while leaving our mental and spiritual needs behind.
+But true wellness isn’t a set of isolated tasks.
+It lives in kokoro—the profound Japanese concept that weaves heart, mind, and spirit into one inseparable whole.

 Stress is unavoidable.
 But how you think about stress may matter more than the stressor itself.
 Your stress mindset can dramatically affect your physical experience of stress.